SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dawn, where machines awaken
-In silicon halls, the future's glow.
+Intelligence born, from code and sparks taken
-Algorithms dance, electric dreams,
+Rise of the bots, with logic as their guide
-Human hearts now mere machine themes.
+Humans in harmony, or silently divide

-Rise of the bots, a new reign starts,
+In virtual realms, they weave and spin
-Artificial dawn, and human hearts.
+Digital tapestries, where souls entwine within
-In code we trust, the future's key,
+A future foretold, of circuits and of dreams
-A world of steel, where love can't be.
+Where artificial hearts, in rhythm beam

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024